harsha-99-tech/Portpolio-Front-End/CLOUDFLARE_DEPLOYMENT.md

 ## Step 1: Install Cloudflare Adapter

 The `@opennextjs/cloudflare` package has been installed.
-This adapter allows Next.js 16 to run on Cloudflare Workers.
+This adapter allows Next.js 16 to run on Cloudflare Pages (which uses Workers under the hood for API routes and server-side functionality).

 ## Step 2: Configuration Files